metafacture/metafacture-tutorial/02_Introduction_into_Metafacture-Flux.md

-## Introduction into Metafacture Flux?
+## Lesson 2: Introduction into Metafacture Flux

 If you know how to use the command line Metafacture can easily be used.
 Other ways to use Metafacture are as a JAVA library or with the Playground.